Meeting time: 11:30 am

 After a day of adventure we’ll return to camp for dinner.
 If we’ve happened to catch fish that day, our dinner could be a seafood cook-out over a camp fire on the beach

 A perfect way to end the day is an early evening cruise aboard Tenzing, watching humpbacks in the calm waters as the sun sets around us.

 After breakfast we’ll enjoy our final morning on the water.
 Some of us may want to go sea kayaking, or take Tenzing out to see the whales, or simply stay on shore and relax around camp.
 After lunch there’ll be time to pack, and we’ll return to Telegraph Cove by water taxi at about 3pm.

 Please note: As our departure times may be subject to change due to weather or other factors beyond our control, we ask that you allow for some flexibility in your travel schedule.

 Many of our guests choose to extend their stay for two trips.
 If you would like to do this we promise you will not be disappointed, there is so much to do and every day is a new adventure.
 We are there all summer and we love every single day.

-If you choose to stay for two trips, simply use the coupon code two-trips when booking your second trip and you will receive a 25% discount off the second trip.
+If you choose to stay for two trips, simply use the coupon code second-trip when booking your second trip and you will receive a 10% discount off the second trip.